 Santa’s Little Helpers

 Create a card featuring Santa and his elves using simple shapes and bright colors.
 Kids love personalizing their elves with different outfits and accessories.
+For more festive art projects, explore other Christmas painting ideas for kids.

 Cookie Cutter Shapes

 Use cookie cutters as stencils to create perfect festive shapes on your cards.
 It’s an easy way to get those tricky shapes just right.
+If you have extras, they can also be used for unique cookie cutter gift ideas.

 Snowflake Cut-Out Cards